BroadleafCommerce/blc-authorizenet/docs/Authorize.net-Environment-Setup.md

 - Users must establish their own test account with Authorize.net in order to use the BroadleafCommerce Authorize.net payment functionality.
 This can be done here: https://developer.authorize.net/testaccount
 - Please familiarize yourself with the Direct Post Method of the Authorize.net API before proceeding: https://developer.authorize.net/integration/fifteenminutes/java
+- Must have a publicly accessible URL ending with /authorizenet/process for local testing environments.
+We recommend using [Ngrok](https://ngrok.com/) to setup a temporary publicly accessible URL.
+This will be the URL set on Step 5 below and in your gateway.authorizenet.responseUrl property of your development.properties file.

 ### Configure your Authorize.net Account*
 1. Login to your Authorize.net account (https://account.authorize.net/ or https://sandbox.authorize.net/) and navigate to your Account Settings.